Decentraland Project Updates — March 5th

 Shifting focus to developments in the Marketplace: we have begun adding a functional “wallet page” where you will be able to view all of your digital assets in one place, along with a new activity page where you should be able to track all of the transactions you’ve conducted in Decentraland.
 These are just a couple examples of a series of advancements in the user interface and experience of the secondary tools we plan to provide alongside the main Decentraland client.
 We’ve also deployed a marketplace contract on Ropsten and are conducting audits and tests of that functionality.

 We have also re-deployed Decentraland’s LAND contract after integrating some very useful community feedback on the ERC 721/821 standard.
 Finally, the team is working on adding the ability to manage changes in IPNS (the naming system for IPFS, the decentralized content distribution network supporting Decentraland) without having to re-deploy entire smart contracts.

 The team is continually hunting down bugs to fix and processes to optimize.

-Last week we introduced an exciting integration with the crypto-collectible game, Etheremon.
-Their team is going to be piloting our developer SDK while building out the Etheremon integration for Decentraland.
+Last week we introduced an exciting integration with the crypto-collectible game, Ethermon.
+Their team is going to be piloting our developer SDK while building out the Ethermon integration for Decentraland.
 We plan for this to be the first of many crypto-collectible game and dApp integrations, and are excited to start putting tools into the hands of other developers interested in creating content for Decentraland.

 Last week, our Product Lead wrote a discussion of the philosophical and technical decisions behind Genesis City’s roads.
 He examined some of the interesting usability and design considerations we faced when laying out the virtual road system, so if you are interested in learning more about transportation, content discovery, and LAND value then check out the post here.